DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-1_launching_dynamo.md

 ![NEEDS UPDATE - drop shadow - Basics_Basic01](images/2-1/05-Basics_Basic01.jpg)

-If this file successfully loads, click Run at the bottom left and you should be able to execute your first graph.
+If this file successfully loads, click Run at the bottom left and you should be able to execute your first visual program.